Guide to starting school or moving up to junior school

 Later allocation rounds

-If we're not able to offer your child a place at your preferred school on 16 April and you still want us to, we'll try to do this in a later allocation round if places become available.
+If we're not able to offer your child a place at your preferred school on National Offer Day and you still want us to, we'll try to do this in a later allocation round if places become available.

-Some vacancies may be created if families decline the school offered to their child on 16 April.
+Some vacancies may be created if families decline the school offered to their child.
 We have later allocation rounds to fill these places.

 For your child to be considered in a later allocation round, their name must be on the waiting list for the school(s) you are interested in.

-We must take away any existing school place that your child has before we can offer a new school in a later allocation round.
+We will take away any existing school place that your child has been allocated before we can offer a new school in a later allocation round.
 You will not be offered the choice between two schools.
-If your child is on a school’s waiting list, we assume you would prefer that school over the school your child has been offered (even if you have accepted it).
+If your child is on a school’s waiting list, we assume you would prefer a higher preference school than the one your child has been offered (even if you have accepted it).

-If you are happy with the school your child has been offered and do not want a different school, you must contact us to remove them from any other waiting lists.
+If you are happy with the school your child has been offered and do not want a different school, you must contact school admissions to remove them from any other waiting lists.

 If you live outside Buckinghamshire and your child is on the waiting list for a Buckinghamshire school, we will tell your Local Authority if we can offer a place in a later allocation round.